ppone/docs/guides/subscription-billing.md

 `Recurs` field is where you specify how often and how many times the subscription will run for.

+####Example:

-####Example: Suppose you have business called `ACME Landscaping Services` and want to setup a plan that invoices/charges the client $200 every month.
+Suppose you have business called `ACME Landscaping Services` and want to setup a plan that invoices/charges the client $200 every month.

-Let us set `Name` to `ACME Landscaping Monthly Plan`, `Amount` to $200, and `Recurs` to 'every 1 month'.
+Let's set `Name` to `ACME Landscaping Monthly Plan`, `Amount` to $200, and `Recurs` to 'every 1 month'.